 Norton users may see this error when downloading the Highfive application: Firewall Alert.
 Suspicious network activity has been detected.
 Applying default options in 59 sec.

 To resolve the problem, select "Always allow" and rejoin the call.

 Webroot users may encounter the following error when downloading Highfive: An infrequently seen program is attempting to run.
 This could be a threat.
 Block this event if you are unfamiliar with this file.
 This is followed by a "Threat Detected" message when attempting to take actions within Highfive.

 To resolve the problem, select "Always allow" when this pop up appears.

 ZScaler is a cloud security platform that can be implemented at a company level.
 Depending on the policies set by the network administrator or desktop support, users may receive the following error when trying to download the Highfive application: We found a security thread.
 This website was blocked due to malware or company policy.

-To resolve the problem, contact your network administrator or desktop support so they can whitelist the following URL in ZScaler: d1uy6kk12x9igo.cloudfront.net
+To resolve the problem, contact your network administrator or desktop support so they can add an Allow rule for the following URL in ZScaler: d1uy6kk12x9igo.cloudfront.net